Arkadiy-Garber/SprayNPray/README.md

 In the above comomand, we require a gene density of 0.5 genes per kb, maximum length of 1 Mb, top DIAMOND hit to be to a bacterial gene, and that at least 50% of the contig's genes to be of bacterial origin to be written to endosymbionts.fa

+### Identifying putative HGTs in an assembly of the mealybug Planococcus citri

+    ParaHunter.sh -a P_citri.fa -out putative_hgts.csv --hgt -ref /path/to/nr/nr.faa